 Either way, it’s gorgeous.
 Flavored with grains, nuts, pear, and greens, it’s sweet, nutty, and very satisfying.

-Easy, quick, and tasty, this is a great option if you can’t face another cake, or don’t want to fuss over a pudding.
+Easy, quick, and tasty, this is a great option to kick off your holiday feast.

 Ambrosia salad is indeed the food of the gods.